Pittsburgh-NEH-Institute/Institute-Materials-2017/schedule/week_2/week_2_day_1_tokenization.md

 ### English possessive constructions

 At what level is “Peter’s” the same word as “Peter”?
 The linguistic answer depends on what you mean by “word”.
 Because CollateX (for example) will regard the apostrophe as a separate token, “Peter’s” will be tokenized as three tokens: the name, the apostrophe, and the possessive.
-Here’s the default behavior:
+Here’s the default behavior for “Peter’s cat.” and “Peter has a cat.”:

 Siglum | 1 | 2 | 3 | 4 | 5
 ---- | ---- | ---- | ---- | ---- | ----